Makster04/All_Machine_Learning/Key_Terms(Undone).md

 ---

 ### Speaking of Graphs
 - **High Bias, Low Weight**: The decision boundary will be overly simplistic, possibly linear, with poor fitting to the data.
 It will have low flexibility and underfit, resulting in poor performance.
+Probabilities would be poor since the model is too simplistic.

 - **Low Bias, High Weight**: The decision boundary will be complex, closely fitting the data.
 However, high weights may cause overfitting, resulting in a sharp boundary that captures noise, leading to high variance.
+Probabilities could be misleading because the model may overfit.

 - **High Bias, High Weight**: The decision boundary might be complex but still not fit the data well.
 It could be highly curved, but the model's generalization is poor due to high bias.
+Probabilities would be inconsistent and inaccurate, as the model struggles to find the correct patterns.

 - **Low Bias, Low Weight**: The decision boundary will be moderately flexible, capturing data patterns without overfitting noise.
 The model should generalize well but may lack sufficient complexity for all patterns.
+Probabilities would be relatively reliable and well-calibrated.